 Multiple disciplines contribute to ensuring safe and healthful work and serving the needs of injured or sickened workers.
-We need academic and continuing professional education to maintain and expand a competent and ready professional workforce.
+To maintain a competent and ready professional workforce, academic and continuing professional education is needed.

-3.1 Expand the diversity of NWCOHS graduates through active recruitment of qualified underrepresented trainees to broaden our perspectives, increase equity, and better meet the needs of an increasingly diverse workforce.
+3.1 Expand the diversity of graduates through active recruitment of qualified underrepresented trainees to broaden our perspectives, increase equity, and better meet the needs of an increasingly diverse workforce.